 Most organic matter on earth is made up of carbohydrates because they are involved in so many aspects of life.

 What are saccharides?

 "Saccharides" is another term used for "carbohydrates."
 They are sugars or starches.
 Saccharides consist of two basic compounds: aldehydes (double-bonded carbon and oxygen atoms, plus a hydrogen atom), and ketones (double-bonded carbon and oxygen atoms, plus two additional carbon atoms).

 There are various types of saccharides, including monosaccharides, disaccharides, and polysaccharides.

 This is the smallest possible sugar unit.
-Examples include glucose, galactose or fructose.
+Examples include glucose, galactose, or fructose.
 When we talk about blood sugar we are referring to glucose in the blood; glucose is a major source of energy for a cell.

-Sucrose is found in table sugar, and is often formed as a result of photosynthesis (sunlight absorbed by chlorophyll reacting with other compounds in plants).
-If you bond one glucose molecule with a galactose molecule you get lactose, which is commonly found in milk.
+Sucrose is found in table sugar and is often formed as a result of photosynthesis (sunlight absorbed by chlorophyll reacting with other compounds in plants).
+If you bond one glucose molecule with a galactose molecule, you get lactose, which is commonly found in milk.